ROCm/rocDecode/docs/how-to/using-rocDecode-bitstream.rst

 To prevent the remaining frames from being deleted with the frame buffer, a callback function can be defined to save or post-process the remaining frames.

-The |reconfig_struct|_ struct is used to store information on how to handle the reconfiguration.
+The |reconfig_struct|_ struct stores information on how to handle the reconfiguration.
 A callback, a user-defined flush mode, and a user-defined struct are passed to ``ReconfigParams_t``.
 The reconfiguration parameters are then passed to the decoder using ``SetReconfigParams``.

 From |common|_ in the rocDecode samples: